 - Venn’s Local Inflation factor (in USD) experienced its largest weekly increase since the inception of the Two Sigma Factor Lens (March 1, 1995), up 3.96%.
 Labor Department data showed that U.S. inflation hit a 40 year high of 7.9% year-over-year in February on rising gas, food, and housing prices, with inflation poised to climb even higher due to the Russia-Ukraine war.10

 - The Low Risk and Quality factors both swung negative on the week after climbing considerably in the preceding days.
 The beta component of Low Risk dragged the factor down, as stocks with low market betas underperformed those with high market betas.
 Gains in Earnings Quality were not enough to offset losses in Leverage, Investment Quality, Earnings Variability, and Profitability for the Quality factor.

-Source: Venn.
+Source: Venn by Two Sigma.
 The first column represents the performance of each factor in the Two Sigma Factor Lens in USD, for the period February 28, 2022 - March 4, 2022.
 The second column represents the performance of each factor in the Two Sigma Factor Lens in USD, for the period March 7, 2022 - March 11, 2022.

 Stay tuned for more in-depth Macro commentary in the upcoming March edition of the Venn Factor Performance Report (see the February VFPR here).

 References to the Two Sigma Factor Lens and other Venn methodologies are qualified in their entirety by the applicable documentation on Venn.